Kevy42/Not-A-Better-Anduril/README.md

 ### Linux

 1. Install required packages.
-        `sudo apt-get install flex byacc bison gcc libusb-dev libc6-dev`
+        `sudo apt install flex byacc bison gcc libusb-dev libc6-dev`
-        `sudo apt-get install gcc-avr avr-libc binutils-avr`
+        `sudo apt install gcc-avr avr-libc binutils-avr`
-        `sudo apt-get install avrdude avrdude-doc`
+        `sudo apt install avrdude avrdude-doc`

 2. Compile hex files.
 Navigate to `"/Anduril 2/ToyKeeper/spaghetti-monster/anduril/"` and run `./build-all.sh`
-Note: Not all builds will compile, and there will be 9 which won't.
-Any advice on how to get these to compile as well would be much appreciated.
+Note: Not all builds will compile (there will be 9 which won't).

 3. Connect the flashing kit to you're computer and light.